aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 placed between two vertical surfaces to imitate the narrow space found in bromeliad leaf axils (their preferred microhabitat, necessary for successful feeding).
 Generally our trials contained a single predator and a single prey individual, except in the case of very small prey (_Elpidium_ sp.) or predators (_Monopelopia_ sp.) in which case we increased the density.
 We recorded whether prey was consumed after 24 hours.
+We tested for a relationship between predator divergence time and diet similarity with a regression weighted by the number of prey assayed (to correct for unequal numbers of replicates)

 ### Community effect experiment

-Our third hypothesis had two parts: (a) how do predator species differ in their effects on the invertebrate community and ecosystem processes and (b) do predator combinations show non- additive effects on community and ecosystem processes, and do these non-additive effects increase or decrease with phylogenetic distance?
+Our third hypothesis had two parts: (a) how do predator species differ in their effects on the invertebrate community composition (the number of surviving prey species) and ecosystem processes (rates of detrius consumption and nitrogen cycling) and (b) do predator combinations show non-additive effects on community and ecosystem processes, and do these non-additive effects increase or decrease with phylogenetic distance?

-#### Experimental design

 We tested effects of both single and multiple predator species on community responses with a manipulative experiment where identical prey communities were exposed to treatments of either a single predator, or pairs of predators representing increasing phylogenetic diversity.
 In this experiment we focused on the four most abundant large predators found in the community: _Leptagrion andromache_ and _Leptagrion elongatum_ (Odonata: